beiatrix/beiatrix/src/config/projects/enrollmentWizard.md

 <hr style="border-bottom: 2px solid var(--ion-color-secondary-tint);" />

-- magic link generated on receipt (ingestion) of reservation (from SFTP server)
-- will be sent in email for parent to enroll
-- form fields pre-filled from reservation CSV
-- note: parent email - unique identifier - greyed out.
+First, a parent enters the Enrollment Wizard by clicking a magic link sent in their email.
+On Step 1, they confirm profile information for themself and their student.
+For convenience, the parent's details are pre-filled with information from their affiliate reservation.

 ![Enrollment Wizard - Step 1](https://beiatrix.s3.us-west-1.amazonaws.com/projects/enrollment-wizard/enrollment-wizard-step-1.gif)

-- click next before filling form required fields - show form validation
+Form validation prevents a parent from moving forward without populating all required fields.

 ![Enrollment Wizard - Step 1 - Validation](https://beiatrix.s3.us-west-1.amazonaws.com/projects/enrollment-wizard/enrollment-wizard-step-1-validation.gif)